Man0X/Django/README.md

 # Django

-A Django project who's hodt on Render
+A Django project which's host on Render.

 ## Variables you need :